Anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation: Discrete Poincar e inequality

 \end{lem}

 \begin{pf*} By analogous proof with Lemma \ref{lem4}, we can obtain the target inequalities.

 \end{pf*}

 The following lemma provides a discrete Poincar\'e inequality.
-For simplicity, we assume that $\Omega$ is convex.

 \begin{lem}[Discrete Poincar\'e inequality] Assume that $\Omega$ is convex.
 Let $\{ \mathbb{T}_h\}$ be a family of meshes with the semi-regular property (Assumption \ref{ass1}) and $h \leq 1$.
-Then, there exists a positive constant $C_{dc}^{P}$ independent of $h$ such that
+Then, there exists a positive constant $C_{dc}^{P}$ independent of $h$ {but dependent on the maximum angle} such that

 \end{lem}

 \begin{pf*} Let $\psi_h \in P_{dc,h}^{1}$.
 We consider the following problem.
 Find $z \in H^{2}(\Omega) \cap H_0^1(\Omega)$ such that

 We then have a priori estimates $|z|_{H^1(\Omega)} \leq C_P \| \psi_{h} \|_{L^2(\Omega)}$ and $ |z|_{H^2(\Omega)} \leq \| \psi_h \|_{L^2(\Omega)}$, where $C_P$ is the Poincar\'e constant.